svenithalor/Project5/Tests.md

 your previous session.

 ## Test 6: User Shopping Cart - 2 Buyers Checking Out The Same Item
+### Author: Christina J
+### Steps:
-1. Login as two separate users (Username: cJoslin password: cmj32 and username: c9sug password: cmj45).
+1. Login as two separate buyers (Username: cJoslin password: cmj32 and username: c9sug password: cmj45).
 2. For one user, click on "review cart" => "add", and then buy the maximum quantity of bikes available for a specific model (e.g. if 7 bikes are in stock then buy all 7).
 Do the same for the other user (note that you can also add an item by going to "View all available bikes" then using the dropdown